nengxu/dolphin/README.md

 ### Execute a task

+Each task may involve running groups of commands on the servers.
+So the hierarchy is like:

+    Module (eg., deploy / setup)
+      Task (eg., go / rollback)
+        Group (eg., check lock / update code / restart app) Commands (eg., git fetch / git rebase)

-Generally run a task in this format
+Generally run a task in this format:

     $ bin/dolphin module task argument1 argument2 -e option1 -o option2